• Recipes

 Ingredients

-• 2 cups fine oat flour - Store-bought or make your own by blending rolled oats until very fine.
+• 2 cups fine oat flour - Store-bought or make your own by blending rolled oats until fine.
 See Notes.

 • ½ teaspoon fine sea salt